 - Respect for one another and the space of meditation.

 A group meets at an agreed on time and each person finds for themself a comfortable place and seat.
 Students can bring their own meditation cushions or use one provided.
 You may want to bring your own shawl, a notebook and pen, or a thermos of tea.
-If you are joining the class by Skype, then the host will add you to the conversation at this time.
+If you are joining the class by phone, then you call the number we will email to you.

-The host of the class offers the internet connection, the meditation room, some drinking water and makes sure everyone present is ok and everyone by Skype is connected.
+The host of the class offers the meditation room, some drinking water and makes sure everyone present is ok.

 There will not be a necessity of lengthy personal introductions, but simply a welcome of anyone new to the group.
 A class will usually commence with Padma greeting the group and opening the floor to questions or comments to start.
 She will then initiate a talk on some aspect of meditation practice, philosophy and the real-life living results of meditation.
 These talks are open at any time to comments, questions and input from everyone, and become a conversation exploring meditation, identity, freedom and happiness.
 Padma might discuss some specific meditation philosophy term, or sutra, and then usually expands this exploration to what the relevance of these ideas has for us in our daily life.
 During this conversation everyone is free to get up for water or whatever they need to do.

-Occasionally classes are scheduled for a longer talk by Padma, up to an hour, and then a shorter silent meditation, about 10 minutes.
+Once a month, the first Monday of the month, classes are scheduled for a longer talk by Padma, up to 30 minutes, and then the 30 minute silent meditation.

 It is not required to remain rigid in your body during the meditation, rather it is suggested that each person be free and feel at ease in their sitting.
 If someone needs to adjust their seat or even get up for any reason, they should feel free to.
 As much as possible, though, it is recommended that each person attempt to stay as still and quiet as possible to best cultivate stillness in the shared awareness.
 If you do move, then have an awareness and respect of the space of meditation in the group, and a watchfulness of how your movements affect the attention in the group.

-At the conclusion of the silent meditation, either Padma or the facilitator will chime a bell or say, “Take your own time.”
+At the conclusion of the silent meditation, the facilitator will chime a bell or say, “Take your own time.”
 They may guide a brief practice of rubbing the palms together and washing the hands over the face as a concluding practice.

 Everyone is then free to fully move and stretch out.
 Often a discussion follows amongst the group, often about some idea about the meditation or any other related topic.
 The class ends with everyone tidying up the space to leave it as it was found, and taking care that everyone has a safe ride home.
 You will be refreshed and inspired.